Introduction

 Common examples of good fit

-Software companies are a good fit when prospects use AI systems to understand product categories, compare alternatives, summarize capabilities, or narrow vendors before sales engagement.
-The platform is designed to improve how those companies are surfaced and positioned in those commercial conversations.
+Software companies in technical, high-consideration categories are a strong fit.
+When prospects use AI systems to understand product categories, compare alternatives, summarize capabilities, or narrow vendors before sales engagement, Second Wind improves how those companies are surfaced and positioned in those commercial conversations.
+This is especially relevant in cybersecurity, cloud and data infrastructure, AI tooling, and fintech infrastructure—categories where evaluation is complex and where being framed correctly in a comparison prompt materially affects shortlist inclusion.
 Second Wind Second Wind FAQ

 Not a fit when...